dherzey/bechdel-movies/README.md

 # install all needed packages
 pip install -r requirements.txt
 ```
-<i><b>NOTE:</b> For Selenium, an additional webdriver needs to be installed.
-[See more info](https://github.com/dherzey/bechdel-movies-project/blob/main/scraper/README.md).</i>
+<i><b>NOTE:</b> For Selenium, an additional webdriver needs to be installed ([install webdriver](https://github.com/dherzey/bechdel-movies-project/blob/main/scraper/README.md)) before running the primary deployment in Prefect.
+Alternatively, a deployment which does not use Selenium and uses files from [datasets](https://github.com/dherzey/bechdel-movies-project/blob/main/datasets) could be run instead as shown in [running full ETL workflow](https://github.com/dherzey/bechdel-movies-project/tree/main#run-full-etl-workflow).</i>

 ### Connect to Prefect cloud
-We can use the local Prefect Orion to see our workflows or we can use Prefect cloud.
-To connect to Prefect cloud, make sure that you have created an account first.
+We can use Prefect Orion to see our workflows or we can use Prefect cloud.
+To connect to Prefect cloud, make sure that you have created an account first, then generate your API key through your profile.

 ```bash
 # Make sure Prefect is successfully installed
 prefect --help